 Yes.
 LendingClub allows borrowers to have a maximum of two concurrent loans active at the same time.
 LendingClub will not allow you to have more than $50,000 in outstanding loans combined between these two loans.

 LendingClub will provide you with the reasons why you have been declined for a personal loan.
 LendingClub recommends reviewing these reasons and signing up for credit monitoring while you improve your credit, reduce your debt-to-income ratio or address any other concerns listed.
 You’re then welcome to reapply for another LendingClub loan.

 No origination fee

 Marcus by Goldman Sachs® offers personal loans for up to $40,000 for debt consolidation and credit consolidation. ...
 Read More

-The Marcus by Goldman Sachs® loan is a no-fee personal loan.
+Marcus by Goldman Sachs® offers a no-fee personal loan.
 Interest charges are the only costs you’ll have to worry about with this product.
-The interest rates here are comparable to what LendingClub has to offer, plus you can get funding within five days.
+You can get funding within five days.
 You can check rates online with only a soft pull that won’t affect your credit score.
-Ultimately, the lack of origination fee is what gives the Marcus by Goldman Sachs® an edge over LendingClub.
+Ultimately, the lack of origination fee is what gives Marcus by Goldman Sachs® an edge over LendingClub.

 Minimum Credit Score

 Prosper is a peer-to-peer lending platform that offers a quick and convenient way to get personal loans with fixed and low interest rates. ...
 Read More